The Best Podcasts To Help You Sleep

 6 min read

-Drifting off to the land of nod can be a little tricky when you’re not particularly tired.
-Sometimes we all need a little push.
-If counting sheep just isn’t cutting it, there are some other things you can try including sleep podcasts.
+Let’s be honest.
+Sometimes drifting off can be a little tricky when you’re not particularly tired.
+In those cases, getting a little push can help a lot, and if counting sheep just isn’t cutting it, there are some other things you can try.
+One solution we love is sleep podcasts.

-According to a study, ‘Music may have positive effects on sleep via muscle relaxation and distraction from thoughts’, and certain sounds are more beneficial to drifting off than others.
+According to a study exploring sleep quality, ‘Music may have positive effects on sleep via muscle relaxation and distraction from thoughts’, and certain sounds are more beneficial to drifting off than others.
 So, we’ve scoured the internet to find the best podcasts to help you sleep, including ASMR, dull debates, meditations and bedtime stories.

-If you’re looking for a podcast to soothe your woes about common sleep problems, the new Sleep Matters podcast from Dreams has you covered.
-Hosted by sleep expert Dr Pixie McKenna, this podcast discusses issues such as sleep routines, getting children to sleep and how to make the most of your sleep environment.
+The Sleep Matters podcast from Dreams has you covered if you’re looking for a podcast to soothe your woes about common sleep problems.
+Hosted by sleep expert Dr Pixie McKenna, this podcast discusses sleep routines, getting children to sleep and how to make the most of your sleep environment.

-While this may not be one of the best podcasts to fall asleep to, it can help to inform how to improve your sleep or may even put your mind to rest on sleep issues you’ve been worrying about.
+While this may not be one of the best podcasts to fall asleep to, it can help to inform you how to improve your sleep, or may even put your mind to rest on sleep issues you’ve been worrying about.

 Meditation is always a sure way to get some sleep.
 This consists of soothing voices coupled with dreamy scenarios, on top of deep breathing techniques.
 Studies have proven that mindfulness meditation helps fight insomnia and improve sleep.
 So, here are our favourite guided meditation podcasts to help you sleep:

 The Daily Meditation Podcast offers relaxing audio clips which last roughly 10-20 minutes.
 Mary Meckley chooses themes on each podcast, such as confidence or happiness.
 These are then delivered in a soothing voice accompanied by music designed to help you drift.
-She has roughly 1200 different podcasts so far, so it’s worth checking her out.
+She has over 3000 different podcast tracks to choose from, so you’re sure to find something you like.

-In this podcast, renowned authors read a short story from the New Yorker’s archives.
+In this podcast, many well-respected authors read a short story from the New Yorker’s archives.
 While the stories are interesting, they’re unlikely to keep you up at night and can send you off to many exotic places without actually leaving your bed.
-Listen to a New Yorker story tonight.
+Listen to a New Yorker Fiction story tonight.